Network Protocols and Architectures (Lecture, WS 2012/13)

 If you are interested in attending, please make sure you are subscribed to the corresponding ISIS website (open 17 October) to receive information and announcements.

-We will offer this lecture twice:
+offer this lecture twice:

 On wednesdays at 10 a.m the lecture will be held in German, on thursdays at 2 p.m. the same lecture will be held again but this time in English.